hujhax/austin-improv-wiki/Townsville.md

 	</table>
 </div>

-**Townsville** is a [Close Quarters](http://wiki.improvresourcecenter.com/index.php?title=Close_Quarters) sketch comedy show created by Tim and [[Nicole McCracken]].
+**Townsville** is a [Close Quarters](http://wiki.improvresourcecenter.com/index.php?title=Close_Quarters) sketch comedy show created by Tim and [[Performers/Nicole McCracken]].
 Tim & Nicole write, produce and act in the shows and cast additional roles and crew as needed for each script.

 ## Format
 Townsville is a scripted version of the improv format Close Quarters.
 Each Townsville script takes place in a single location (typically a building or business) over a short period of time (typically under an hour) in the fictional Austin suburb of Townsville, Texas.
 Each script is titled after the location where the show takes place.

 ## History
-Tim & Nicole met in their improv troupe [[Nice Astronaut]] when she joined in late 2009.
+Tim & Nicole met in their improv troupe [[Troupes/Nice Astronaut]] when she joined in late 2009.
 They both wanted to write a Close Quarters based improv show, but the rest of the improv troupe wasn't interested at the time, so they formed a separate group.

 ## Etymology
 The name is intended to invoke a generic town that could be anywhere.  **Townsville, Texas** is intended to be an amalgamation of Pflugerville and Budda, Texas.
-The usage of "town" in the name was accidental and is not intended to invoke the spelling of [[ColdTowne Theater]] or an association like Tim's former sketch group [[UpTowne]].
+The usage of "town" in the name was accidental and is not intended to invoke the spelling of [[Coldtowne Theater]] or an association like Tim's former sketch group [[Troupes/UpTowne]].

 ## Shows/Episodes